 The ESX Workload monitor collects a set of metrics from all of the instances that are running on an ESX v3 or v4 server over a specified time period.

-This monitor is a legacy monitor that cannot be added to your up.time configuration as a new service monitor.
-It exists in upgraded configurations that included it.
+This monitor is a legacy monitor that cannot be added to your Uptime Infrastructure Monitor configuration as a new service monitor; it exists in upgraded configurations that originally included it, and works only with the VMware ESX type Element .

 The monitor the compares the highest values returned by the instances and then compares them to the thresholds that you set.
-If the values exceed the thresholds, up.time issues an alert.
+If the values exceed the thresholds, Uptime Infrastructure Monitor issues an alert.
 The monitor does not pinpoint the specific instance(s) that have exceeded the defined thresholds.

 For example, you are monitoring an ESX server that is running three instances.
 You configured the ESX Workload monitor to collect data samples every 10 minutes, and to issue a warning when memory usage exceeds 300 MB.
 The three instances are using the following amounts of memory: 110 MB, 227 MB, and 315 MB.
-The ESX Workload monitor focuses on the value of 315 MB and, since it exceeds the warning threshold, issues an alert.
+The ESX Workload monitor focuses on the value of 315 MB and, because it exceeds the warning threshold, issues an alert.